The Black Orchid Novella Award is a blind contest. In order to be considered, your manuscript must follow the standards set out below exactly.

 - Contain your manuscript set in Times Roman, 12 pt. font, double spaced, and saved as both a .DOC (or .DOCX) file and a .PDF file (two files).
 All pages must be numbered.
 Include a header on every page containing the title and page number only.
 Do not put your name or contact information on the manuscript.
 Under the manuscript title, include a one-sentence summary of the story (see examples here).

-- Top cover sheet should list your name, address, phone number, novella title, word count, and number of pages
+- Contain one cover sheet as a separate document that includes your name, address, phone number, novella title, word count, and the one-sentence summary (see examples here).

 - The mystery should be “traditional” in flavor.

 - The crime must be solved using the deductive abilities of the sleuth.
 No coincidences.

 - The killer must be known to the victim.
 No random psycho shootings.

 - The characters (male or female) must have an engaging relationship.

 - The timing could be retro or current.

 - There should be no explicit sex or violence.